rotundasoftware/matches-where-query/README.md

 ## contains

-The compared attribute must be a string that contains the provided value, or an array that has at least one element strictly equal to the provided value.
+The compared attribute must be a string that contains the provided value, or an array that has at least one element equal to the provided value.
+In case the attribute is an array, uses `_.isEqual` to perform an optimized deep comparison between the array items and the provided value, to determine if they should be considered equal, allowing to match objects in arrays of objects.

 ```
 {